GoodMeasuresLLC/audited/README.md

 Audited [![Build Status](https://secure.travis-ci.org/collectiveidea/audited.png)](http://travis-ci.org/collectiveidea/audited) [![Dependency Status](https://gemnasium.com/collectiveidea/audited.png)](https://gemnasium.com/collectiveidea/audited)
 =======

 **Audited** (previously acts_as_audited) is an ORM extension that logs all changes to your models.
 Audited also allows you to record who made those changes, save comments and associate models related to the changes.
 Audited works with Rails 3.
+Forked because this allegedly works with Rails 4.

 ## Supported Rubies